General security precautions

 4) ISO uses software to monitor our web sites and IT applications for operational purposes.
 We use Google Analytics to help us understand how you engage with our web sites and IT applications so that we can improve them.
 Google Analytics collects information anonymously and allows us to look at trends without identifying individual users.
 Nevertheless, if you want to opt-out of Google Analytics you can install a plug-in to your browser.

-You agree to respect the relevant ISO policies and applicable laws concerning copyright and data protection, as well as the ISO patent policy that is set out in in Annex I of the ISO/IEC Directives, Part 1.
+You agree to respect the relevant ISO policies (including its Privacy Notice) and applicable laws concerning copyright and data protection, as well as the ISO patent policy that is set out in in Annex I of the ISO/IEC Directives, Part 1.

 You remain bound by these obligations even after your participation in standards development work ends.